core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 However, the semantics of the parameter value are identical to the existing registration.

 In this example, the `eat_profile` parameter value (which can be any URI) is set as a Uniform Resource Name (URN) {{?RFC8141}}.
-And for URNs, the Namespace Identifier (`foo` in the example) is defined as case insensitive.
-Therefore the two registrations are semantically identical.
+Since for URNs, the Namespace Identifier (`foo` in the example) is defined as case insensitive, the two registrations are semantically identical.

 | Content Type | Content Coding | ID |
 |--|--|--|